Mohammadjamiu/tahugo_updated/content/engineering-contents/how-to-multiply-two-polynomials-in-matlab.md

 $Q(x) = 4x^2 + 5x + 6 $

-If you want to multiply the two polynomials together, the MATLAB code is:
+If you want to multiply these two polynomials together, the MATLAB code is:

 ```matlab
 % Define the coefficients of the first polynomial